MKLab-ITI/mmdemo-dockerized/README.md

         - ./solr-cores:/opt/solr/server/solr
 ```

 More specifically, the directory */data/db* inside the container that runs mongodb is mounted to the directory *./mongo_data_dir* on the host machine's local filesystem.
 You can change this directory to any other local directory.
 Regarding solr, the directory */opt/solr/server/solr* is mounted in *./solr-cores* or any other directory that contains [solr-cores](https://github.com/MKLab-ITI/mmdemo-dockerized/tree/master/solr-cores).
+There are three cores, corresponding to three collections: Items, MediaItems and WebPages.

 ### web-service